11 Things Your Itchy Skin Can Reveal About Your Health

 “Thyroid disease, whether it’s overactive or underactive, can cause weird sensations in the skin,” says Dr. Rohskar.
 “No one knows the association but it may be that the changes in the sweat glands can cause skin dryness.”
 Itchy, dry skin is more common in people who have hypothyroid because skin tissue contains thyroid hormone receptors that are seeing diminished cellular activity in the absence of thyroid hormone.

 Allergies are one of the most common chronic health conditions in the world.
 In fact, many skin allergies are classified under the umbrella term contact dermatitis, the itchy rash on your skin that you get when you come into contact with an allergen.
 Poison ivy, nickel, or compounds found in personal care items like baby wipes and makeup are just a few of the allergens that can cause contact dermatitis.
+If the itchiness is localized to your eyes, if could be a sign of eyelid dermatitis.
 Your dermatologist or allergist can use a patch test to figure out what your triggers are.
 “It’s like a treasure hunt when we’re trying to look into all the products that people use,” says Dr. Suozzi.
 A strong topical steroid is prescribed for relief.
 Don’t miss these 8 signs your skin products are secretly damaging your face.

 If you’ve finally hit menopause, you may have noticed a sudden change in your appearance—including dry, itchy skin.
 The loss of estrogen, an essential building block for collagen production, leads to thinner, itchier skin due to a diminished supply of natural oils that keep your skin’s moisture intact, says Sherry Ross, MD, an OB/GYN and author of She-ology.
 Maintain your fountain of youth with aloe vera gel or calamine lotion, which help hold water in your skin’s outermost layer to alleviate drying and itching.